The Best Vitamins For Cats in 2022

 Fatty acids work in pretty much every part of the body, from the brain to the skin, as well as aiding in the metabolism and digestion.
 Commonly known as Omega-3 and Omega-6, you will likely come across these in fish oil for cats, or in the general make-up of multivitamins for cats.

 Since cats are naturally carnivorous animals, it makes sense that a huge part of their diet relies on protein.
-Most of this should come from your kitty kibble but there’s no harm in finding a supplement that gives a little extra.
-Protein helps with building muscle in your cat, as well as providing healthy skin, muscles and fur, all of which is essential for a cats survival.
+Most of this should come from your kitty kibble but there’s no harm in finding a supplement that gives a little extra, particularly if the said supplement contains essential amino acids.
+Cats need 22 amino acids and out those, they can synthesize 11, so the remaining 11 must come from diet or supplements.
+Protein helps with building muscle in your cat, as well as providing healthy skin, muscles, and fur, all of which are essential for a cat's survival.

-One particular protein worthy of mention is Taurine.
-This is usually found in caffeine-based drinks for us humans but actually works to maintain heart health, while supporting healthy eyes- without it, cats will lose their vision and eventually become blind.
+One particular protein - or to be more precise an amino acid - worthy of mention is Taurine.
+This is usually found in meat and fish but can also be added to supplements as it works to maintain heart health and support healthy eyes - without it, cats will lose their vision and eventually become blind.

-Probiotics are full of healthy bacteria which aids in the digestion of all of the above.
-A good probiotic will ensure your cat is able to utilize their vitamins and supplements to their full potential, while working against bacteria that causes digestive problems in the gut.
+Probiotics are full of healthy bacteria that aid in the digestion of all of the above.
+A good probiotic will ensure your cat is able to utilize their vitamins and supplements to their full potential while working against bacteria that cause digestive problems in the gut.

 Different Types of Cat Vitamins and Supplements

-Generally, you’ll find vitamins and supplements available in three formats- powder, tablets/capsules or chewable treats.
-Each of these come with their own pros and cons and depend entirely on the preference of your cat.
+Generally, you’ll find vitamins and supplements available in three formats - powder, tablets/capsules, or chewable treats.
+Each of these comes with their own pros and cons and depends entirely on the preference of your cat.
 For example, a powder can usually be sprinkled into food and is therefore very easy to administer for cats who like to dive in.
-For those cats who are likely to turn their nose up at their food, however, you might struggle getting them to eat these supplements.
+For those cats who are likely to turn their nose up at their food, however, you might struggle getting them to consume these supplements.

 Tablets and capsules are generally the hardest to have your cat eat, unless they are small enough to slip into a piece of plain meat or similar, but you can be sure of exact measurements being digested by your cat, once they’ve gone down.
+The exception are tasty tablets that can be given as treats.
 Capsules, on the other hand, can sometimes be cut or split, and the oils used across their daily food, which may be preferable.

 Finally, chewable treats tend to be more expensive but are much preferred by most cats.
 There are also fewer companies offering these options, since they require a little more effort and time to create than generic tablets.